markmeeus/MarcelloDB/README.md

 Marcello is a  Xamarin/.net/mono in-process NoSql database, targetting mobile devices explicitly.

-No more breaking down objets to fit them into sqlite.
+No more breaking down objets to fit them into sqlite, Marcello saves entire object graphs.

 Simply store the entire object and retrieve them back later.